anon-blue/anon.blue/README.txt

 oooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooo
 ooooooooo cooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooooo
-oooooooooooooooooooooooooooooooooooooooooooooooooooooooooooop okay? okay! you do nt have andy army :)  forces.
-You are nothing to me but just another target.
+oooooooooooooooooooooooooooooooooooooooooooooooooooooooooooop okay? okay! you do nt have andy army :) and you dont have any arma army fuckn backthing button.
 I w ill wipe you the fuck out with precision the likes of which has never been seen before on this Earth, mark my fucking words.
 You think you can get away with say ing that shit to me over the Internet?
 Think again, fucker.
 As we speak I afhell